 In between interviews you should do your best to relax and prepare for your next appointment.
 There are a number of suggestions for how you can spend your time below.
 If you need help with directions, the Porters and student helpers are always happy to help you.

 - Go to the JCR (i.e. Common Room) in the Whittle building in Peterhouse to relax in the warm with a cuppa on a comfy sofa.
 The JCR opens at 7.30am, closes at 1.00am, has a TV, board games and a free pool table.
-It will also be staffed with a team of friendly undergraduates, who will answer any questions you have and take you to your interview, and we'll be providing free tea/coffee/squash for applicants during the daytime.
+It will also be staffed during the day with a team of friendly undergraduates, who will answer any questions you have and take you to your interview, and we'll be providing free tea/coffee/squash for applicants during the daytime.

 - Go to the College Library if you want somewhere a bit quieter.